 Otaviano Canuto is Vice President and Head of the Poverty Reduction and Economic Management (PREM) Network of the World Bank, a division of more than 700 economists and other professionals working on economic policy, poverty reduction, and analytic work for the Bank's client countries.
 He assumed his position in May 2009, after serving as the Vice President for Countries at the Inter-American Development Bank since June 2007.
 Dr. Canuto provides strategic leadership and direction on economic policy formulation in the area of growth and poverty, debt, trade, gender, and public sector management and governance.
 He is involved in managing the Bank's overall interactions with key partner institutions, including the International Monetary Fund, the Organisation for Economic Co-operation and Development, and regional development banks.
-Dr. Canuto has lectured and written widely on economic growth, financial crisis management, and regional development, with recent work on financial crisis and economic growth in Latin America.
+Dr. Canuto has lectured and written widely on economic growth, financial crisis management, and regional development, and regional crisis management, and regional development.
 He speaks Portuguese, English, French, and Spanish.